 Hear no, see no, techno

-Molly began to talk about things that are often not on a designers scope.
-Can you change the contrast of a website?
-Can you change the colours?
+Molly talked about things that are often not on a designers radar.
+For example, can you change the colours or the contrast of your website?
 Can you change the font size?
-The answer is probably not; unless it involves opening the stylesheet.
+The answer is probably not, unless it involves opening the stylesheet.

 Infinity scrolling is a damaging trend

 Another thing I found fascinating was something as simple as a twitter widget.
 Twitter uses 'infinite scrolling', which means as you're scrolling and you approach the bottom, it loads in more tweets.

 This is fine you are able to click away from the widget and continue your interaction with the site.
 But what if you're trying to tab through the content using a keyboard.